Zorbn/quick_lang/README.md

 - Allow `sizeof` on complex types at compile time.
 - Generics are currently handled like "templates", they get type checked once for each usage.
 This is nice for flexibility, eg. a generic function that contains `genericFoo.bar()` will only cause an error if that generic function is called with a type parameter that doesn't have a `.bar()` method.
 However, it means that a generic function has to get used for it to get type checked.
 - Some form of debug info: https://learn.microsoft.com/en-us/cpp/preprocessor/hash-line-directive-c-cpp
+- Prevent using Void as the type of variables/params/etc (*Void is ok).

 #### Standard Library
 - `func alloc<T>(value T) *T` alternative to malloc for simple situations.